borntofrappe/game-development/03 Match Three/Prep/Swap 2/README.md

 }
 ```

-And the render function uses the `x` and `y` field instead of the indexes.
+The render function then uses the `x` and `y` field instead of the indexes.

 ```lua
 love.graphics.draw(